ayhem18/MovieLens_RecSys/reports/final_report.md

 zip_code was considered a slightly  problematic column due to its large number of unique values without inherent direct correlation to the user's movie taste.
 Thus, the first step was to extract more detailed information: the state.
 Even the *'state'* variable still had very skewed distribution as displayed below:
 ![alt](./figures/state_distribution.png)

-The final decision was to drop this column.
+The final decision was to discard the geographical information as it might require extensive processing while displaying little to no statistical significance.

 The initial distirbution of 'jobs' is quite similar to that of states.
 However, grouping jobs seems much more promising / natural than grouping users based on their geolocation information.